KediDili/VanillaPlusProfessions/features.md

 | Wizard    | Solar Essence & Void Essence<br/>Super Cucumber                              |

 For Mod Authors: If you're a custom NPC author and want your NPC(s) affected by this talent, you need to add an entry to Insider Info's data.
 The format DOES NOT accept context tags or category IDs.
 You can get the target path for the data by using the ``ContentPaths`` token.
 The key must be the NPC's internal name, and the value should be a space-delimited list of UNQUALIFIED item IDs.
 For exp: ``"Abigail": "123 456 789 102 425"``

 ### Gift of Friendship
 The villagers will start giving you gifts after you're close enough to them to show their gratitude.
 The gifts are usually the villagers' loved and liked gifts.

 For Mod Authors: If you're a custom NPC author and want your NPC(s) affected by this talent, you should add a CT response for ``VPP.GiftOfFriendship`` in their dialogue file, with a when condition if they have 8 hearts or above with the farmer.
-You're allowed to make it less or more than 8 hearts depending on how your character is like, its just what I set vanilla NPCs to react to.
+You can to make it less or more than 8 hearts depending on how your character is like, its just what I set vanilla NPCs to react to.
 ### Haute Cuisine
 Increases sell prices of cooked food.
 Doubles the sell price of cooking category objects, there's nothing you need to do add compatibility with this talent.

+Note: Cooking with this talent activated will result in Qi Seasoning not being consumed and the cooked foods will be silver quality automatically.
+This is intended because when two independent items stacks are combined into one, the other loses all of its custom price, edibility and modData entries (which is something mods often use to add extra data to anything in the game), and so much other data.
+The silver quality intends to prevent the stacking so prevent the data loss.

 ### Mini Fridge, Big Space
 Increase storage space for mini-fridges.